DGrothe-PhD/WordCheckerJava/README.md

 # WordCheckerJava
 A Java UI which counts word occurrences in a text file.
 Results are sorted in alphabetical order and saved in a simple HTML file.
 With this, you can:
-* Search for multiple terms at once.
+* Search for multiple terms in one go.
 * Quickly find misspelt words in large texts
 * Sneak into the context around some keywords.